DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

-# Firefox extension with VueJS - Part 1
+# I built a browser extension with Vue

-In this article I'd like to show you how to create very simple firefox extension using popular JavaScript framework VueJS.
+In this article I'd like to show you how to create very simple firefox extension using popular JavaScript framework Vue.

 This article is divided into two parts.
-The first part covers all the necessary basics of creating a firefox extension and the second one focuses on the process of converting it to VueJS.
+The first part covers all the necessary basics of creating a firefox extension and the second one focuses on the process of converting it to Vue.

 ## Prerequisites
-Even though no advanced Vue technics are used through out the article and a knowledge of JavaScript should be sufficient, It's recommend for the reader to have at least basic understanding of Vue.
+Even though no advanced Vue techniques are used through out the article and a knowledge of JavaScript should be sufficient, It's recommend for the reader to have at least basic understanding of Vue.
+You will also see me creating files via the Terminal/Command Line.
+Although this is a nice, clean way to create new files and folders, it is not a requirement - as these things can be created however you prefer to :)

 ## Table of contents
 * [Creating a firefox extension](#creating-a-firefox-extension)